Skip to content

 lambdaUpdate().eq(Entity::getId, value).remove();

-By following these best practices, we can ensure that the definition of persistent objects in Kotlin remains clear and maintainable while fully leveraging the features provided by MyBatis-Plus.
+By following these best practices, you can ensure that your persistence object definitions in Kotlin are both clear and maintainable, while fully leveraging the capabilities provided by MyBatis-Plus.

 Baomidou